Rescaled Leptonic Unitarity Triangles and Rephasing Invariants: Abstract

 \section{Abstract}

 The field of neutrino physics has made significant progress in measuring the strength and frequency of neutrino and antineutrino oscillations in the past two decades.
-It is clear that the amplitudes involved in the neutrino oscillation probabilities are all phase-reshaping invariants of the quartet forms of the elements of the PMNS mixing matrix.
+It is clear that the amplitudes involved in the neutrino oscillation probabilities are all rephaping invariants of the quartet forms of the elements of the PMNS mixing matrix.
 We show in this paper how these quartet observables can be directly linked to the rescaled leptonic unitarity triangles within the framework of three active neutrinos.
 We provide a systematic discussion of the nine CP-conserving quartets ${\cal R}^{}_{\gamma k} \equiv {\rm Re} \left [ V^{}_{\alpha i} V^{}_{\beta j} V^{*}_{\alpha j} V^{*}_{\beta i}\right ] $ along with the universal Jarlskog invariant of CP violation ${\cal J} \equiv \sum_\gamma \epsilon^{}_{\alpha\beta\gamma} \sum_k \epsilon^{}_{ijk} \; {\rm Im} \left [ V^{}_{\alpha i} V^{}_{\beta j} V^{*}_{\alpha j} V^{*}_{\beta i} \right ]$, and place particular emphasis on the matter effect on these quartets.
 In addition to the well-known Naumov relation for the Jarlskog invariant ${\cal J}$, similar relations connecting ${\cal R}$ in vacuum and its effective counterparts $\widetilde{\cal R}$ in matter are introduced and examined in detail.
 We find that the effective CP-conserving invariants $\widetilde{\cal R}^{}_{\alpha i}$ in matter can be regarded as linear combinations of their vacuum counterparts.
 The corresponding composition matrices are primarily determined by the matter potential $A^{}_{CC}$, the neutrino mass-squared differences and the first row of the PMNS matrix, due to the fact that only the charged-current interaction affects neutrino oscillation behaviors in matter.
-This finding provides us with an intuitive new perspective to understand the interplay between known and unknown neutrino oscillation parameters and indicates that data from different experiments can be easily combined for a comprehensive analysis with the help of these relations.
-With the latest global fit data of neutrino masses and mixing elements, numerical analyses are carried out to give an intuitive understanding of how these phase-rephasing invariants evolve as the matter density increases.
+This finding indicates that with the already measured parameters we are able to calculate the composition matrix to a great accuracy, which valid the exploration of the yet unknown neutrino oscillation parameters in the future.
+With the latest global fit data of neutrino masses and mixing elements, numerical analyses are carried out to give an intuitive understanding of how these rephasing invariants evolve as the matter density increases.